ProjectPythiaTutorials/tutorial-template/README_template.md

 - Check your conda install with `conda --version` and if necessary [install by following these instructions](https://docs.conda.io/en/latest/miniconda.html).

-- Clone this repository by running `git clone https://github.com/ProjectPythia/pythia-tutorials` in your terminal.
+- Clone this repository by running `git clone https://github.com/ProjectPythiaTutorials/[tutorial-template]` in your terminal.

-- Still in the terminal, create a Conda environment from the `environment.yml` file by first moving into the `pythia-tutorials` directory with `cd pythia-tutorials` and then `conda env update --file environment.yml`
+- Still in the terminal, create a Conda environment from the `environment.yml` file by first moving into the `[tutorial-template]` directory with `cd [tutorial-template]` and then `conda env update --file environment.yml`

-- Activate your environment in the terminal with `conda activate pythia-tutorials`.
+- Activate your environment in the terminal with `conda activate [tutorial-template]`.

 - Test your installation by launching JupyterLab with `jupyter lab`.